Sourdough starter with red bandana.

 Storage

-Keep stored at room temperature covered with a towel, because this needs to breath.
+Keep stored at room temperature covered with a towel, because this needs to breathe.
 I like to keep this about 5 to 7 days, stirring once a day when not in use.
 Because it’s a quick set you can use this once and throw it out and make another batch whenever you’re in the mood for another recipe.

 Crock Jar